apecloud/kubeblocks.io/blog/run-redis-on-k8s-kuaishou-solution-with-kubeblocks.md

 ## Conclusion

 Cloud-native transformation for stateful services is a complex journey requiring careful evaluation of its pros and cons, and one filled with challenges.
 However, for Kuaishou, its value is self-evident.
-Starting with Redis, Kuaishou has worked closely with the KubeBlocks community to implement a cost-effective, cloud-native solution for Redis.
+Starting with Redis, Kuaishou has worked closely with the KubeBlocks community to implement a cost-effective, cloud-native solution.

 Looking forward, Kuaishou aims to build upon this experience to drive the cloud-native transformation of more stateful services, such as databases and middleware, thus reaping dual benefits in technology and cost efficiency.